rapid7/insightconnect-plugins/file_info/help.md

 # Description

-Return information about a file from `bytes` type
+Return basic information about a file including its size and file type.

 # Key Features